-The 608 response code addresses this need of addressing falsely blocked calls.
-Specifically, this code informs the UAC the call was blocked, the call was blocked by an intermediary, and, to satisfy some jurisdiction's requirements for providing a redress mechanism, how to contact the operator of the intermediary.

-In the call handling ecosystem, users can explicitly reject a call or later mark a call is being unwanted by issuing a 607 SIP response code (Unwanted) [RFC8197].
-Figure 1 shows the operation of the 607 SIP response code.
+The 608 response code addresses this need of remediating falsely blocked calls.
+Specifically, this code informs the UAC an intermediary blocked the call and, to satisfy some jurisdictional requirements for providing a redress mechanism, how to contact the operator of the intermediary.
+Expires January 24, 2019 [Page 2] In the call handling ecosystem, users can explicitly reject a call or later mark a call as being unwanted by issuing a 607 SIP response code (Unwanted) [RFC8197].
+Figure 1 and Figure 2 shows the operation of the 607 SIP response code.
 The UAS indicates the call was unwanted.
-As RFC8197 explains, not only does the called party desire to reject that call, they wish to let their proxy know they do not ever want to get calls from that source.
-The proxy may send call information to a call analytics engine.
+As RFC8197 explains, not only does the called party desire to reject that call, they may wish to let their proxy know they might consider future calls from that source unwanted.
+Upon receipt of the 607 response from the UAS, the proxy may send call information to a call analytics engine.
 For various reasons described in RFC8197, if a network operator receives multiple reports of unwanted calls, that may indicate the entity placing the calls is likely to be a source of unwanted calls for many people.
 As such, other users of the service provider's service may wish the service provider to automatically reject calls on their behalf based on that and other analytics.
 Another value of the 607 rejection is presuming the proxy forwards the response code to the UAC, the calling UAC or intervening proxies know the user is not interested in receiving calls from that sender.